Piotr1215/crossplane-gitops-model/README.md

 ![repos](diagrams/rendered/gitops-repos.png)

 The first repository we have created is what Flux uses to manage itself on the cluster as well as other repositories.
-In order to tell Flux about a repositry with Crossplane EC2 claims, we have created a `GitSource` YAMl file that points to HTTPS address of the repository with the EC2 claims.
+In order to tell Flux about a repository with Crossplane EC2 claims, we have created a `GitSource` YAML file that points to HTTPS address of the repository with the EC2 claims.

 The EC2 claims repository contains a folder where plain Kubernetes manifest files are located.
 In order to tell Flux what files to observe, we have created a `Kustomization` and linked it with `GitSource` via its name. `Kustomization` points to the folder containing K8s manifests.